 "I want to ski the best I possibly can.
 The results will come after that."

 An interview with Sports Illustrated, Pyeongchang, South Korea, February 2018

 Beyond the moguls

 Tess credits much of her success to her mindfulness-induced training approach.
-Mediation, yoga, and relaxation play a huge role in her training and life.
+Mindfulness and meditation play a huge role in her training and life.
 "Staying in the present helps keep the focus on what I can control," she says.
 "I've learned that I ski my best when I don't force things."
 The balance of a competitive culture and a composed, fun-loving nature make up Tess' lifestyle.
 "Having fun is key.
 I know I'm having fun when I'm smiling, and anyone who knows me would say I smile a lot."

 A social-media enthusiast, Tess uses Instagram and Facebook to share her training and activities with her followers.
 "Being exposed to so many new cultures has widened my perspective and contributed to my education more than I could have imagined," she says.
 "It's helped me realize the importance of all types of education."
 Tess has intentions of achieving a higher level of academic education one day, but right now she is focused on skiing.
 She is also passionate about inspiring those younger than her, especially girls, to reach their full potential physically, mentally and emotionally.
 "I am very excited to be working with GirlPowHER, an organization in the Vail Valley, to help girls realize all they have to offer the world."